KaonnoaK/773/2B/README.md

 #Calibration

-we tried to run fill the cache to various capacities in a seemingly isolated environment to measure the number of accesses in a given time.
+we tried to fill the cache to various capacities in a seemingly isolated environment to measure the number of accesses in a given time.

 # CS773 Assignment 2B